d3plus/d3plus/README.md

 visualization
 	.type("tree_map")
 	.id("person")
+	.draw()
 ```

-Once you set the [Methods](https://github.com/alexandersimoes/d3plus/wiki/Methods) you need, you will just need to invoke the [Draw](https://github.com/alexandersimoes/d3plus/wiki/Draw) method to display your changes.
+Once you set the [Methods](https://github.com/alexandersimoes/d3plus/wiki/Methods) you need to change, you just need to invoke the [Draw](https://github.com/alexandersimoes/d3plus/wiki/Draw) method again to display your changes.